SheruShafiq/raw-webshop/readme.md

     3) Wishilist products
     4) Add products to cart
     5) Purchase products
+        - Checkout creates an order, updates stock and empties the cart
     6) Track purchases and view old purchases
 - An (admin) user can
     1) Add, remove, delete products